The Amazing Race 31

-The Amazing Race 31 (also promoted as The Amazing Race: Reality Showdown) is the thirty-first season of the American reality television show The Amazing Race.
-It featured eleven teams of two, each consisting of former contestants from CBS's flagship reality shows, Big Brother, Survivor, and The Amazing Race, competing in a race around the world.
+The Amazing Race 31 (also promoted as The Amazing Race: Reality Showdown) is the thirty-first season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured eleven teams of two, each consisting of former contestants from CBS's flagship reality shows, Big Brother, Survivor, and The Amazing Race, competing in a race around the world to win US$1,000,000.
+This season visited four continents and ten countries and traveled over 25000 mi during twelve legs.
+Starting in Hermosa Beach, California, racers traveled through Japan, Laos, Vietnam, the United Arab Emirates, Uganda, Switzerland, Croatia, the Netherlands, and England before returning to the United States and finishing in Detroit.
+Elements introduced in this season include the U-Turn Vote.
+Elements of the show that returned for this season include the starting line task.
 The season premiered on CBS on April 17, 2019, and the season finale aired on June 26, 2019.

 All three of the final teams consisted of returning players from previous seasons of The Amazing Race.
 Life partners Colin Guinn and Christie Woods, who had competed on The Amazing Race 5, were the winners of this season.
-Best friends Tyler Oakley and Korey Kuhl, who had competed on The Amazing Race 28, finished in second place; and cousins Leo Temory and Jamal Zadran, who had competed on The Amazing Race 23 and The Amazing Race 24, finished in third.
+Best friends Tyler Oakley and Korey Kuhl, who had competed on The Amazing Race 28, finished in second place; and cousins Leo Temory and Jamal Zadran, who had competed on The Amazing Race 23 and The Amazing Race 24, finished in third place.

 Production

 Development and filming

 On June 10, 2018, Phil Keoghan announced on the show's social media accounts that the season had begun filming and that the teams would be composed of contestants from CBS's reality competition programs.
+On June 30, teams were spotted at the Nieuwe Toren in Kampen, Netherlands.
 On July 3, filming concluded in Detroit, which featured a performance of The White Stripes' single "Seven Nation Army" that was originally planned to be set in Belle Isle Park.
 However, the permit was denied as the Michigan Department of Natural Resources had not been informed about the large gathering of musicians needed for filming.